Amended, Board of Trustees July 15, 2025

-Collection Managment Policy PDF
+Collection Management Policy (PDF)

 The library exists to provide education, information, materials, reference sources and reading, listening, and viewing pleasure to all the people within its chartered area.
 Because of space and budget limitations, it is necessary to establish a Collection Management Policy.